anilkumarguggilla12/simplecalculator/README.md

-# simplecalculator written in python using simple if else conditions
+# simple calculator code in python using simple if else conditions